 - Lagoon is DevOps.
 It allows developers to define the services they need and customize them like they need.
 You might think this is not the right way to do it and gives too much power to developers.
 We believe though that as system engineers we need to empower developers and if we allow them not only to define the services locally but also to run and test them locally, they will find bugs and mistakes themselves.

-- Lagoon runs in Docker and OpenShift.
-(That one should be obvious?)
+- Lagoon runs on Docker and OpenShift.
+(That one should be obvious, right?)